sourcegraph/handbook/content/ce/support-tools.md

 * **Lifecycle:** Designates whether the request is associated with a customer when they are in the pre-sales or post-sales part of their lifecycle with us
 * **Official type:** Designates whether this is a question, defect report, or help request
 * **Official priority:** Designates whether the priority is p0, p1, or p2 per our definitions outlined in our [prioritization guidelines](https://about.sourcegraph.com/handbook/ce/support-prioritization).
-* **Engineering team:** Designates which engineering team owns the part of the product or feature associated with the ticket (think, if I got help/needed help which engineering team did I go to/would have gone to?)
+* **Engineering team:** Designates which engineering team is responsible for the part of the product or feature associated with the ticket (think, if I got help/needed help which engineering team did I go to/would have gone to?)

 ### Why there are duplicate ticket data fields
 In addition to the required fields noted above, we also have these fields that seem duplicative...